tillitis/tkey-verification/README.md

 `tkey-verification` is released with the help of GoReleaser, see `.goreleaser.yaml` in the root of the repo.

-Currently this has to be done on a computer running Darwin, at least for Tillitis' official releases.
+Currently this has to be done on a computer running macOS/Darwin, at least for Tillitis' official releases.
 The reason is that `tkeyclient` needs CGO enabled for Darwin to enumerate USB-devices, and that the Darwin binary is signed with Tillitis' Apple Developer Certificate, which at the moment also needs to be done using Darwin.
 We are looking into solutions for both those points.

 You should be able to build a binary that is a exact copy of our release binaries if you use the same Go compiler, at least for the